Last Updated on: 7th October 2024, 05:46 pm

 While not quite as pretty as the beaches I’d visited around La Paz, it’s pretty cool to hang out at a beach like this with zero evidence of human infrastructure.

-You can also hike up to the little peninsula itself to check out the views of the other side.
+You can also hike up the neighboring outcrop to check out the views of the other side.

 While swimming is possible here, the water is very rocky and you have to walk pretty far out before finding a comfortable spot.
 The water also contains a lot of seaweed.